hero background image

 Content editor

-Preparing learning resources or quizzes for lessons and exams with authoring functionality like customizable templates, collaboration tools, and content repurposing.
+Preparing learning resources or quizzes for lessons and exams with the help of authoring features like customizable templates, collaboration tools, and content repurposing.

 Course assembly

-Combining training content into learning objects, units, and courses while programming their availability at specific stages of the learning process.
+Combining training content into learning objects, units, and courses and making them available to students at specific stages of the learning process.

 Multi-format content support

-Collecting materials in different formats (images, videos, PDFs, etc.) from multiple sources and integrating them into your learning content.
+Integrating materials in different formats (images, videos, PDFs, etc.) from multiple sources into your learning content.

 Learning object repository